 *LMI costs are estimates only.

 The difference in cost is clear.
-With a 5% deposit you’ll pay $15,960 in LMI (although can capitalise this cost onto your loan and borrow the LMI money along with your mortgage).
-You’ll also pay $316 more in repayments per month, or $3,792 a year.
+With a 5% deposit, you pay $15,960 in LMI (although you can capitalise this cost onto your loan and borrow the LMI money along with your mortgage).
+You also pay $316 more in repayments per month, or $3,792 a year.

 Three tips to make your mortgage application look more attractive to potential lenders.